7 Household Items That Should Never Be Flushed Down the Toilet

 Frequently Asked Question

 Yes.
-Female hygiene products don’t break down in water and could block the sewer or your pipes.
+The products used to clean your female hygiene don’t disintegrate in water, and can cause blockages in the sewer or your pipes.

-Yes, many "flushable" wipes don’t actually break down easily and could cause clogs to your pipes.
+There is no need to worry, most "flushable" wipes don’t actually break down easily and can cause clogs in your pipes.

-No. Baby wipes should never be flushed into the toilet as they do not dissolve easily and could cause blockages.
+No. Baby wipes shouldn’t be flushed down the drain since they are not able to dissolve well and can cause obstructions.

-No. Paper towels are more dense than toilet paper, and they aren’t broken down so easily, resulting in the possibility of clogging in the plumbing system.
+No. Paper towels are thicker than toilet paper and aren’t broken down as easily, leading to possible clogs in your plumbing system.

-If you’re faced with the problem of a blocked drain do not be afraid to contact our professional plumbing services for assistance at Perth Blocked Drains Plumbers .
-We can help you unblock blocked drains and drain clearing CCTV drain inspection and pipe relining services to make sure your home is free of issues with drainage.
-Call us today for an appointment.
+If you’re faced with a blocked drain Do not be afraid to contact our professional plumbing service via Perth Blocked Drains Plumbers .
+We can help you unblock blocked drains and drain clearing CCTV drain inspection, and pipe relining services to make sure your home isn’t impacted by plumbing issues.
+Call us now to make an appointment.

 Additional Information